PoTo: A Hybrid Andersen's Points-to Analysis for Python: Results

 [2]{ }

 Next, we measure the similarity of inferred types.
-For each variable in a package, our analysis and the other type inference techniques can either have an information on this variable, and the information can be the set (i.e.\ union) of its inferred types or an empty set.
-We focus on keys where both our results and the compared techniques are non-empty, meaning that we and they infer some types.
+For each variable in a package, our analysis and the other type inference techniques can either have information on this variable, and the information is the set of its inferred types, or have no information, i.e., an empty set.

-Comparison is trivial for built-in types.
 For built-in containers such as \python{dict}, \python{list}, \python{set}, and \python{tuple}, we compare only the top-level part and deem that they match if they are the same container types.
 The main reason for this shallow comparison is to facilitate processing and comparison as each type inference technique infers and reports types in different forms.
 For example, DLInfer reports only the type of a container, e.g., \python{dict}.
 Pytype reports parametric information, e.g., \python{Dict[str, int]}, but not always, while PoTo+'s inferred types come from abstract and concrete objects, e.g., \python{\{'rename\_handler': <class 'int'>\}}.
 PoTo can collect parametric information, but it requires significant processing and raises issues on reporting types for polymorphic containers.

 Matching is automatic but some comparisons require manual verification because of rendering of PoTo concrete objects.
 For example, PoTo+'s \python{1970-01-01} matches with DL-ST's \python{datetime.date} type.
 Another example is a match between PoTo+'s \mbox{\python{<function <lambda>}} \python{at 0x109297520>} and Pytype's \python{Callable[[Any],Any]}.